PsychoinformaticsLab/nipymc/README.md

 ## Figures

 Code to reproduce all the figures in our paper can be found [here](figures).
 Code to reproduce the figures from the Appendix can be found [here](simulations/xsim_figures.R).

+Note that reproducing Figures 2, 3, and 5 requires the full fitted model objects that contain the individual MCMC samples for the NSM and RSM models of the amygdala in the HCP emotion task.
+These fitted model objects are too large to host in this Github repository (they are 210MB and 140MB), so we have uploaded them to a [secondary OSF repository](https://osf.io/84yq2/files/).
+You can download the objects there and then place them in the [`results/emo_results`](results/emo_results) directory.